 There are now two Roomba models that learn the floor plan.

-And until this my latest update, I told you that there weren’t any models that were capable of learning this (sorry about that one.)
+And until this my latest update, I told you that there weren’t any models that were capable of mapping the house (sorry about that one.)

 Launched in September 2018, the Roomba i7+ and the i7 are the first models that remember the room layout.

 Read this to find out how the i7+ and i7 remember a room’s layout and the ways in which the two models are different.

 Looking back, the odd thing is that it has taken Roomba this long to design and create a robovac that learns a room layout.